IBM/event-streams/_2019.1.1/02-installing/01-prereqs.md

 You can define the PodSecurityPolicy when creating the [namespace](../installing/#create-a-namespace) for your installation.

 {{site.data.reuse.short_name}} applies network policies to control the traffic within the namespace where it is deployed, limiting the traffic to that required by {{site.data.reuse.short_name}}.
-For more information about the network policies and the the traffic they permit, see [network policies](../../security/network-policies/).
+For more information about the network policies and the traffic they permit, see [network policies](../../security/network-policies/).

 For more information about PodSecurityPolicy definitions, see the [{{site.data.reuse.icp}} documentation](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.2/manage_cluster/security.html){:target="_blank"}.